Blood in the Bible: What does the Bible say about blood?

 When Christ came as high priest of the good things that are already here, he went through the greater and more perfect tabernacle that is not man-made, that is to say, not a part of this creation.
 He did not enter by means of the blood of goats and calves; but he entered the Most Holy Place once for all by his own blood, having obtained eternal redemption.
 The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
 How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!
 Hebrews 9:11-14 (New International Version)

 This clearly shows us that eating or drinking of raw blood is against God’s command.
 God warns us to be very cautious in dealing with blood, and to be careful preparing meals to avoid consumption of blood.
 An interesting thing I would like to point out in the verse above (Acts) is that it says not to eat STRANGLED blood.
-The Israelites & Jews had a very particular way they prepared animals.
-They would often behead them or slit their throats when they killed them to eat, and they would sometimes even hang them upside down.
+The Israelites and Jews had a very particular way they prepared animals.
+They would often behead them or slit their throats when they killed them for food, and they would sometimes even hang them upside down.
 Why?
 To let as much blood drain from their bodies as possible so they minimized the amount of blood consumed when they ate the meat.
 By killing them this way, the heart would continue to pump the blood, and it would leak out of the wound until most of it was gone.
 They still sometimes do this today.

 So when we eat a piece of chicken, steak, etc. today, there are very good chances that there is a very tiny amount of blood within the veins inside the middle of the meat.
 I see this sometimes when I cook.
 Again, this very small amount is unavoidable, and as long as it is cooked it should be fine.
 Even God says we can eat meat, and it is physically impossible to remove every small trace from every vein even if we prepare animals in the way the Jews did.